 I joined up with Suchitoto Ecotours and spent the morning hiking through the jungle to a former FMLN guerrilla camp.
 Along the way, I learned some fascinating information about not only the local history but of the flora and fauna found in these parts.

 The most interesting part came near the end when a former guerrilla fighter-turned park ranger sat down with us.
 He explained, in great detail, his life as a soldier and what it was like fighting in these very jungles during that tragic decade.

-Several tour companies offer similar tours.
-Check out Gringo Tours, I know they offer a similar tour.
+Several companies offer similar tours.
+Check out Roberto from Gringo Tours, I know they offer a similar tour.